|

 should be in a central location, where his back can be to a wall but where he

 can also be part of the daily activity.
-For a list of good articles on crate
+(Check your favorite internet search

-the Thorp Scrapbook photos and Josie's Diary, you will note that many of the
+Scrapbook photos and Josie's Diary, you will note that many of the dogs are

-dogs are wearing light leashes indoors, even though they are cuddled on a couch
+wearing light leashes indoors, even though they are cuddled on a couch or

-or hiding in a run.
+hiding in a run.
 This serves a number of purposes.
-Leashes are likely
+Leashes are likely another

-another new experience for your mill dog and may not be an altogether welcome
+new experience for your mill dog and may not be an altogether welcome one.

-one.
-Clipping on a light leash around the house, when he will be supervised so
+Clipping on a light leash around the house, when he will be supervised so that

-that it doesn't become caught on anything, will accustom him to this new piece
+it doesn't become caught on anything, will accustom him to this new piece of

 excerpt from Josie's Diary:

-call Toby & Tucker over to me, then she would follow them and I could get
+Tucker over to me, then she would follow them and I could get close enough to

 |